Our Shared Hosting Hostnine Review

 The Different Plans

 You can see above quite easily the main differences between the three different plans.
-The prices shown are for a one year contract, but you can get further savings for signing up for 3 years, as well as by using our coupons here.
-Note that the minimum term for their Personal Plan is 6 months, but if you wish to pay monthly then you will need to sign up to their Business plan.
+The prices shown are for a one-year contract, but you can get further savings for signing up for three years, as well as by using our coupons here.
+Note that the minimum term for their Personal Plan is six months, but if you wish to pay monthly then you will need to sign up for their Business plan.

-All the shared hosting plans feature state of the art data protection and backup, with Raid-1/10 protected local storage (Mirrored storage), as well as being backed up to remote servers using R1Soft.
-In addition, Hostnine features the following amongst many other features:
+All the shared hosting plans feature state of the art data protection and backup, with Raid-1/10, protected local storage (Mirrored storage), as well as being backed up to remote servers using R1Soft.
+Also, Hostnine features the following amongst many other features:

 - SSH Access (requires a static IP)

 - Softaculous Script Installer

 - Zend & Ioncube

 We would probably have to point out that if you like the sound of Hostnine, but can afford a slightly more premium product (i.e. SSD hosting), then we recommend you check out their main brand (sister company), A Small Orange.
 Although it should be noted that A Small Orange only offers US hosting, rather than all the global locations offered by Hostnine.

 Our Experience with Hostnine Support has been a very positive one, and indeed one of the reasons why we use them and their sister company so much.
 We don’t just mean problem-solving, but they genuinely go all out to help when you need help with configuring things or installing a custom SSL for instance.